GameBoyCymru/gps-ml-activity-prediction/README.md

 ### Support Vector Machine

-- `SupportVectorMachine.py`: Trains an `SVM` model and evaluates its accuracy.
+- `SupportVectorMachine.py`: Trains a `SVM` model and evaluates its accuracy.
 - `SVM-CrossValidation.py`: Performs 10-fold cross-validation on the `SVM` model.
 - `SVM-GridSearch.py`: Uses GridSearch to find the best hyperparameters for the `SVM` model.